audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     actual length is correct).

  * ID3 Genre tags of imported MP3s are misread (and will therefore also be exported incorrectly) if the genre list in Metadata Editor is opened and saved.

  * When in Spectrum, Spectrum log or Pitch view, pasting in audio then zooming in causes the pasted content beyond the horizontal scroll to disappear.

  * Preferences window: OK button does not work when a tab is selected in the left-hand panel.

  * When "Split New" is used with more than one track selected, and the selected region includes white space, the split clip(s) perform unwanted alignments instead of remaining at the original time position.

  * Export Multiple fails with no export or warning if an empty label is encountered.

  * "Audio Cache" on the Directories tab of Preferences caches most audio data for the duration of the session, including project data and imported files.
 Enabling it could cause a crash when making long recordings or opening large files or projects.

- * Previewing the current curve on opening Equalization, modifying that curve and then previewing again plays the audio without the modified equalization applied.

  * A few interface elements do not change language without restart.

- * Calculation of "disk space remains for recording (time)" is incorrect when recording in 24 bit quality.
+ * Calculation of "disk space remains for recording (time)" incorrect when recording in 24 bit quality.
 You may record for 50% longer than the indicated time.

  * Pressing Play (but not spacebar) in a second project when another is already playing stops playback of the first project.

  * Projects created by Audacity 1.1.x may open incorrectly.

  * Metadata such as ID3 tags is not fully imported and exported for all supported file formats.
 MP3 tags *are* correctly imported and exported to the current ID3 specification, but some players don't fully support this specification, so may not see all the tags.

  * No warning given if File > Save or File > Save Project As... is carried out with no tracks open.

  * Not all menu items correctly enabled when the preference: "Select all audio in project, if none selected" is checked.

  * Beep on completing long process may not be audible on many systems.

  * Audacity can import and display MIDI files, but they cannot be played or saved.

  * Windows only: Welcome Message: On some systems/browsers, links are not brought to top, and some screen readers that otherwise work well with Audacity cannot read its text.

  * Windows (reported on): There have been reports of clicks during recording on some Windows XP systems using Audacity 1.3.4 and later, where 1.2.6 had no problem.
 It is unclear if current releases will have this issue or if it will occur on other operating systems.
 Users can help us by sending any reports of this problem to: feedback@audacityteam.org

  * Windows only: Audacity is incompatible with some professional sound